 - Zakynthos is also famous for its olive oil, and the Keri Caves.

-If you’re looking for somewhere to stay when there, I would recommend the Windmill Bay Aparthotel in the resort of Argassi.
+- If you’re looking for somewhere to stay, I would recommend the Windmill Bay Aparthotel in the resort of Argassi.

 Notes on how to travel to Zakynthos